Non-identical anyonic algebras from compact-field quantum geometry: Breaking Wigner superselection rule

+Crucially, we can also map to yet unexplored field theories with unsettling properties.
+As a first example, we keep the above Chern number matrix, with $C_{zz^\prime}=2$ (for $z>z^\prime$), such that the anyons reduce to Majorana fermions as demonstrated above.
+But now, we no longer restrict $H_J$ to conserve $N_\text{tot}$, i.e., the energy $\epsilon_0$ and vector potentials $\delta A_z$ are now allowed to have an arbitrary (yet still periodic) dependence on all phases $\phi_z$, thus now allowing $\sum_{m_z}\neq 0$ for the Fourier components.
+Crucially, at the very least for physical implementations via superconducting circuits, this case is the \textit{default scenario}, since coupling to ground is a physical possibility, and in many cases unavoidable.
+Consequently, circuits without targeted suppression of Josephson leakage to ground generically map onto Hamiltonians of the form

+A contact to ground thus provides \textit{linear} terms in the Hamiltonian, $\sim \sum_z h_z^{(1)} \gamma_z$ (with $h_z^{(1)}$ real), or even cubic terms ($\sim h^{(3)}$).
+While such terms are perfectly Hermitian, they clearly break the fermion parity superselection rule~\cite{Wick_1952}, also referred to as Wigner superselection.
+As just indicated, on a physical level, we can connect the breaking of the Wigner superselection rule to charge conservation on the circuit.
+To the best of our knowledge, there exists no literature attempting to analyze even the basic properties of Hamiltonians of the above type, let alone investigate possible quantum phase transitions or other collective phenomena, since parity-breaking terms $\sim h^{(1,3)}$ were not expected to exist in nature.
+Our work thus very organically unravels the existence of an entirely unexplored class of quantum field theories---calling for a dedicated future research effort to explore or extend quantum field theoretic methods to tackle parity-breaking fermionic systems (and anyonic generalizations thereof).

-Let us diffuse right away any concerns that our theory might violate fundamental laws of nature.
+Let us defuse right away any concerns that our theory might violate fundamental laws of nature.
 The backbone of the Hamiltonian in Eq.~\eqref{eq_H_low} are the set of ground states of $H_0$ for all $\phi_z$, $|0(\{\phi_z\})\rangle$.
-If $H_0$ is formulated as a regular, fermion-parity-conserving theory (which must be true on some level for any field theory based on electronic degrees of freedom), then $|0(\{\phi_z\})\rangle$ preserves fermion-parity superselection for the regular electrons, independent of the values of the set $\{\phi_z\}$.
-The low-energy theory in Eq.~\eqref{eq_H_low} then merely provides many-body wave-function solutions that are coherent superpositions of the states $|0(\{\phi_z\})\rangle$ with $\phi_z$-dependent amplitudes.
-Hence any low-energy pair of states $|\psi\rangle$ and, e.g., $c_z^\dagger|\psi\rangle$ [see Eq.~\eqref{eq_gamma_vs_c}] both have the same fermion-parity in terms of the original electronic degrees of freedom.
-The fermion-parity breaking property only appears in the new set of anyonic excitations satisfying Eq.~\eqref{eq_anyons}, which emerge through the Landau level physics on the closed torus manifold.
+If we assume a superconducting circuit realization of the system, $H_0$ is formulated as a regular, fermion-parity-conserving theory (which must be true on some level for any field theory based on electronic degrees of freedom).
+Then $|0(\{\phi_z\})\rangle$ preserves fermion-parity superselection for the underlying electrons, independent of the values of the set $\{\phi_z\}$.
+The low-energy theory in Eq.~\eqref{eq_H_low} merely provides many-body wave-function solutions that are coherent superpositions of the states $|0(\{\phi_z\})\rangle$ with $\phi_z$-dependent amplitudes.
+Hence any low-energy pair of states $|\psi\rangle$ and, e.g., $c_z^\dagger|\psi\rangle$ [see Eq.~\eqref{eq_gamma_vs_c}] both have the same fermion-parity in terms of the original (microscopic) electronic degrees of freedom.
+The fermion-parity breaking property only appears in the new set of \textit{emergent} anyonic excitations satisfying Eq.~\eqref{eq_anyons}, due to the Landau level physics on the closed torus manifold.

 The here observed fermion-parity breaking is therefore conceptually very similar to implementations of fermionic operators in terms of universal qubit hardware.
 However, we again have to insist that the latter requires highly non-local gates (such as Jordan-Wigner chains~\cite{Lloyd_1996,Whitfield_2011}) in order to recreate the anticommuting property.
 Our theory on the other hand is (to the best of our knowledge) the first to implement a fermion-parity breaking theory with local gates.
 And it is exactly this difference between local and nonlocal fermionic gates, which is of quite some conceptual interest.